euctrl-pru/portal/content/about/privacy.md

 1. Who can you contact if you have questions or want to make a complaint?

-   For any queries related to your personal data, please contact: mailto:PRU-Support@eurocontrol.int, which is the entity/team responsible for the processing of the personal data concerning you.
+   For any queries related to your personal data, please contact:
+   [PRU-Support@eurocontrol.int](mailto:PRU-Support@eurocontrol.int), which is the entity/team responsible for the processing of the personal data concerning you.

-   Complaints can be addressed to EUROCONTROL’s Data Protection Officer.
+   Complaints can be addressed to EUROCONTROL’s [Data Protection Officer](mailto:data-protection-officer@eurocontrol.int).